Kayli/logspub/religions.md

 ## well known

+### paganism

+- used in the fourth century by early christians for people in the roman empire who practiced polytheism or ethnic religions other than judaism

+- saturnalia
+  - celebration in honour of the god Saturn
+  - held on 17 December of the Julian calendar and later expanded with festivities through to 23 December
+  - was overriden later by christmas, which is celebrated at about the same time now

 ### christianity 31.2%

 - stems from judaism around 0ce
   - judaism was formed around 500bce
     - stems from jahwism
       - jahwism was formed around 1200bce, mesopotamia
 - old testament
   - based primarily upon the 24 books of the Hebrew Bible or Tanakh
   - was written around 500 bce

 ### islam 24.1%